 Often a house can have garage, but not all of us store our cars in them.
 Usually the garage becomes a place for us to store all our junk, a bit like the attic!

 Perhaps it’s time to sort through your garage and turn it into an actual room instead.

 Again, this will improve the value of your home as it will add either an extra reception room or even bedroom.

-A converted garage could be used as a dining room, family room, playroom or home office.
+A converted garage could be used as a garage game room, dining room, family room, playroom or home office.
 Ours is currently used as our office and the kids playroom to make the most of the extra room.

 Could a spare room be a playroom?

 Finally, often the biggest issue that families have when it comes to the space in their home is that they can be overrun with kids toys and their belongings.